 ECN brokers on the other hand, provide direct market access.
 They require large amounts as initial capital, provide variable spreads, but do not have slippages and requotes.
 However, they charge commissions on trades in addition to spreads.
 At the end of the day, the trader’s financial capacity will determine if a market maker or an ECN broker will be selected for the trading venture.

 Trading resources are generally tools that are provided by a broker to enhance the trading experience and potentially improve a trader’s trading outcomes.
-More is not always better.
-In this case, it is about finding the broker that has the right mix of trading resources that cover market research, actionable analysis, up-to-the-second news and other resources.
+It is about finding the broker that has the right mix of trading resources that cover market research, actionable analysis, up-to-the-second news and other resources.

-Customer support can now be offered using a variety of means that were not in existence 10 years ago.
-Social media channels such as Facebook and Twitter, as well as messaging apps such as Telegram can now serve as channels for receiving near-immediate responses from a broker's customer support desk.
-Choose a broker with a diversified customer support structure which deploys these new means of communication.
+Customer support can now be offered using a variety of means that were not in existence a few years ago.
+Social media channels such as Facebook and Twitter, as well as messaging apps such as Telegram, can now serve as channels for receiving near-immediate responses from a broker's customer support desk.
+Choose a broker with a diversified customer support structure that deploys these new means of communication.

-The list below features best forex brokers selected by us for 2021 year.
-This list has been prepared after due consideration of all the factors mentioned above.
-In this list, you will find many brokers that are offshore brokerages with high leverage, or offshore divisions of EU/UK brokerages that can provide high leverage trading platforms to their clients.
+The list below features the best forex brokers selected by us for 2021 year.
+It has been prepared after due consideration of all the factors mentioned above.
+Here you can find both highly regulated brokers, unrestricted offshore brokers, and of course EU/UK/AU brokers with their own offshore divisions.
 Feel free to read our forex broker reviews and make an informed choice based on the contents of this website.